5a5a8/CSherlock/README.md

 CSherlock is an implementation of [Sherlock](https://github.com/sherlock-project/sherlock) written in the C programming language.
 It is an OSINT tool that allows for checking existence of usernames across various social networks.

-This implementation is still a work in progress and is not ready for public use.
+This implementation has reduced functionality compared to the original, though appears to run faster, making it good for basic tests on a large number of users or sites.

-There are some minor bugs as well as a much higher false positive rate than the original implementation of Sherlock.
+Limited testing shows a slightly lower false positive rate than the original implementation.

 Note that CSherlock has only been tested on ARM64/MacOS.